 I tried drinking.
 Was disappointing.
 It didn’t turn out well.
 First glass did nothing.
 Second, did make the world go swim just a little.
 But I was still myself.
 I mean how bad it could be if I am typing it after second glass.
 May be I should have had a third glass.

-The way behaviour of some people change after drinking is suggestive of fact that they have discovered some sort of secret.
+The way behavior of some people changes after drinking is suggestive of fact that they have discovered some sort of secret.
 I didn’t feel such a thing when I drank myself.
 But in some ways, alcohol is like my own life – big package, bitter tastes, letting you drink to your sorrows.

 Once I finally determined that I’m gonna kill myself by next birthday, I started feeling relaxed.
 I was still suffering from my agonies but I was no longer struggling with them.
 Struggling is far tougher then mere suffering, caveat emptor.

 I don’t think the world needs me.
 I don’t think I like the world a lot.
 It is as simple as that.
 You can even leave a movie you didn’t like midway – even though you chose to watch it.
 And I didn’t ever buy the ticket to this life in first place.

 You see for people like me, reality is like four walls of a cage I am in.
 And one just knows there is no way though them.
 One decieves himself with illusions, knowingly or unknowingly, and hits one’s own with all one’s might against those walls armed with these illusions.
 But the illusions must finally break down and one must finally come face to face with brutal reality that tells how redundant one really is in this world.

 In Economics you stop producing goods when investment in variable factors start giving negative returns.
 No romantic illusions like growth, development, capitalism and other such trash will make you want to change your decision.
 It might be sad state of affairs but it is what must be done.